-Often sign regulation is part of a zoning ordinance, or it may be a free-standing law on its own.
+Often sign regulation is part of a zoning ordinance.
+Alternatively it may be a free-standing law on its own, or be contained in design guidelines or covenants.
 But let's step back and see why you might want to regulate at least facade signs (facade means the front of a building), billboards, and signs in parking lots, even in a small town.